reflectoring/reflectoring.github.io/_posts/2021-05-14-Spring-Boot-TestConfiguration.md

     }
 }
 ```
+The actual instance of `WebClient` is created as a bean by a `@Configuration` implementation during application runtime.
+The hostname or domain name of the REST API is provided to the configuration class as an environment variable.
+Along with using the hostname or domain name as the base URL, the configuration class configures the WebClient with other required configurations

 ### Running the application
 Let us run the application using `mvn spring-boot:run` to verify that the WebClient created by the `@Configuration` class is injected into the service.

-In the console log, we can observe that `webClient.toString()` in both configuration and service class prints the same value:

 ```shell
 WebClient Instance Created During Testing: org.springframework.web.reactive.function.client.DefaultWebClient@e4533f3a WebClient instance org.springframework.web.reactive.function.client.DefaultWebClient@e4533f3a
 ```
+In the console log, we can observe that `webClient.toString()` in both configuration and service class prints the same value.

 ### Implementing Test using @Import
-Let us implement a simple unit test that imports the @TestConfiguration to overwrite the WebClient and inject the same to the service class:

 ```java
 @SpringBootTest
 @Import(WebClientTestConfiguration.class)